blairjames/firewall/README.md

 # firewall
-Simple conf file style wrapper for iptables.
+Simple configuration file style wrapper for iptables.
 Provides the option to run firewall as a systemd service.
 Clone into /opt directory please.

 # To run as a once off script to update the local firewall